amoh-godwin/Articulae/mds/educative/views/listmodel.md

 }
 ```

-When using ListModels and there is just one property defined in a `ListElement`, there will be a `modelData` for use by a view type, but where there is more there wouldn't be a `modelData` defined.
+When using `ListModel`s and there is just one property defined in a `ListElement`, there will be a `modelData` for use by a view type, but where there is more there wouldn't be a `modelData` defined.

 `code1.txt`

 `code1_listmodel.txt`

-A ListView that accesses a ListModel's attributes using the mdelData property
+A ListView that accesses a ListModel's attributes using the modelData property

 You can see from the code above that, we have only one property `folder_name` defined in **line 15** and **line 18**.
-This means that a delegate can access the value of these properties by just using the `modelData` property, as you can see it has been used in the file **ListModelDelegate.qml** in **line 17**.
+This means that a delegate can access the value of these properties by just using the `modelData` property, as you can see it has been used in the file `ListModelDelegate.qml` in **line 17**.

 We can change the model to include two data roles to see the effect it has on the `modelData` property.